bugdie4k/fmt/README.md

 ## `dbp` (and `dbp-reset-counter`)
 #### ([examples](examples#dbp1))

-`dbp` accepts arguments that will be used to construct the log message.
+`dbp` accepts arguments that will be used to construct a log message.
 There are *keywords* that have some special effect on debug message.
 If argument is not a *keyword*, it is printed as with `~S` formatting (it can be altered with the `?fletter` option).